Would you rather have a beautiful website or a website your customers love?

 They also use powerful videos that sell directly to their ideal customers.

-And the best part is the analytics they’ve slapped on their landing page.
+The best part is the analytics they’ve added to their landing page.

 It’s a bold and powerful move if done correctly.